-Did you know that when we trim your tree, and deck the halls, hang mistletoe for kisses, or adorn our mantles, we are drawing from folk lore traditions handed down from the early Druids, Romans and Christians?
+Did you know that when we trim your tree, and deck the halls, decorate our mailboxes, hang mistletoe for kisses, or adorn our mantles, we are drawing from folk lore traditions handed down from the early Druids, Romans and Christians?

 Many of these early traditions were founded because the settlers believed in magical powers of the decorative elements.
 Lucky for us, the magic lives on in the beauty and aroma of these greens, even if the meaning has been lost.